sajitha-tj/shellify/README.md

 #### `mini_cli_animator.py`

 This module can be used to add CLI animations and improve user experience.
-This still work in progress. mp3_player.py uses this module to display a simple animation while playing songs.
+This is still a work in progress. mp3_player.py uses this module to display simple animations while playing songs.

+#### `test_requirements.py`

+This module is used to check if all the required packages are installed.
+It is used in the main script to check if the required packages are installed before running the program.

 ## Contributing